 Love in the Air in Your Workplace?
 Here’s What to Do

-With Valentine’s Day upon us, employers are likely hoping that romance is not in the air – at least not in the workplace.
-Even as we enter the second year of the COVID-19 pandemic, however, workplace surveys are reporting that more employees than ever (33% now vs. 27% pre-pandemic) are involved in a workplace romance.
-The recent example of CNN President Jeff Zucker resigning after he failed to disclose a long-term consensual affair with a coworker again highlights this issue.
+With Valentine’s Day upon us, employers likely are hoping that romance is not in the air – at least not in the workplace.
+According to a recent survey by career platform LiveCareer, however, 75% of employees have had a romantic relationship with a coworker.
+The recent example of ABC terminating the employment of GMA3 cohosts Amy Robach and T.J.
+Holmes following news of their workplace romance again highlights this issue.
 Indeed, relationships in the workplace – and their inevitable breakups – can cause headaches for employers.
 The drama surrounding these relationships can adversely affect employee morale and productivity.
 Workplace relationships also may lead to claims of favoritism or sexual harassment.

 With all of this in mind, employers should be taking proactive steps to limit workplace drama and potential liability, such as the following.

 Have an in place anti-harassment policy that is comprehensive, easy to understand, and regularly communicated to all employees.